teohsinyee/web_scraper/README.md

 #### Disclaimer
 Feel free to create pull request if you are interested to enhance the data quality.
 This repo is for educational purposes only. 🤗🤗

+Future works: Will demo web scraping for dynamic JS site.